 ##By Mestalla stadium, members of ‘24/7 Valencia’ team have been popping by to Manolo El Del Bombo’s legendary Bar / Museum since 1995.
 We interviewed him for ‘24/7 Valencia’ magazine (back in 2004) where he gave us insights about the idiosyncratic way Valencianistas support their team, his football travels around the globe and the tendency, then, for Real Madrid to sometimes be given the benefit of the doubt by the powers-that-be of that period!

-Based in Valencia for more than three decades, everyone knows Manolo Cáceres as ‘Manolo El del bombo’ (Manolo of the bass drum), but this nickname could literally be about to disappear because at 71 years of age he is going to retire, his bar is closed, he does not intend to open it anymore and he is thinking about auctioning off some of his drums because, with only “four hundred and something euros” that he earns now per month…he needs money to eat.
+Based in Valencia for more than three decades, everyone knows Manolo Cáceres as ‘Manolo El del bombo’ (Manolo of the bass drum), but this nickname could literally be about to disappear because at 72 he is going to retire, his bar was on the point of closure and he was thinking about auctioning off some of his drums because, with only “four hundred and something euros” that he earns now per month…he needs money to eat.

 Manolo was born in the town of San Carlos del Valle (Ciudad Real) in 1949.
 At just 5 years old, he moved with his family to Huesca.
 Larger than life, it was here that his character that has given him his popularity was born and his powerful drumming began to sound at the end of the 1960s…